Oleh Husiev: Club career

 Husiev transferred to Dynamo in the summer of 2003.
 Following his strong display in the 2006 FIFA World Cup, he was linked with a move to French side Olympique Lyonnais.
 However, Dynamo Kyiv President Ihor Surkis stated that Husiev, along with fellow players Artem Milevskyi and Ruslan Rotan, are "the future of Dynamo Kyiv".

 On 30 March 2014, Husiev suffered a knee to the head from goalkeeper Denys Boyko (on loan from Dynamo Kyiv to Dnipro) grabbing a ball in midair, this collision knocked him to the ground, where he laid motionless for a few seconds before one of the Dnipro midfielders, Jaba Kankava, ran over to open Husiev's mouth and moved his tongue to allow Husiev to breathe.
 Kankava is credited with possibly saving Husiev's life.

 On 20 September 2015, Husiev scored a penalty in a 0–2 away win against Volyn Lutsk in the Ukrainian Premier League, which was marked as his 100th competitive senior goal.

 Having left Dynamo Kyiv in December 2016, Husiev returned to Dynamo on 13 June 2017, signing a one-year contract.
 In 2018 it was announced that he is attending coaching class at the Kyiv Oblast Football Federation.

 International career

 Husiev made his senior international debut for Ukraine on 20 August 2003, replacing fellow debutant Serhiy Tkachenko at half time in a 0–2 friendly defeat to Romania at the Shakhtar Stadium in Donetsk.
 He scored his first goal for the team on 17 November 2004, opening a 3–0 away win over Turkey in the ninth minute, for 2006 World Cup qualification.
 Husiev played all five of Ukraine's games as they reached the quarter-finals at their first World Cup in Germany, scoring the winner in their last-16 penalty shootout against Switzerland.
 He also played all of their matches as they co-hosted UEFA Euro 2012 with Poland, in a group stage exit.

+Personal life

+His son Oleksiy Husiev is also a professional football player who plays for Kudrivka, on loan from Dynamo Kyiv.